 My name is Hala Al-Najmi, I am 13 years old.
 I am from the Maghazi refugee camp in central Gaza, where the occupation forces bombed my home, killing everyone in my family except my brother and I. My dream is for the war to stop and for my brother to walk again.

-On Monday, December 11, 2023, I was asleep in our crowded house in Maghazi refugee camp in the middle of the Gaza Strip.
+On Monday, 11 December 2023, I was asleep in our crowded house in Maghazi refugee camp in the middle of the Gaza Strip.
 We woke up for Fajr prayer, and suddenly, our house was subjected to intense shelling.
 I lost consciousness, and hours later I woke up to find myself in the hospital, with serious injuries all over my body.

-My name is Hala Adel Al-Najmi, I am 13 years old, I am from Al Maghazi refugee camp in the middle of the Gaza Strip.
+My name is Hala Adel Al-Najmi, I am 13 years old, I am from Maghazi refugee camp in the middle of the Gaza Strip.
 I lived a beautiful life before the start of the war.
-Since the first day of the war, our house has turned into a refuge for many displaced people who fled from the Israeli shelling that targeted all areas of the Gaza Strip.
+Since the first day of the war, our house has been turned into a refuge for many displaced people who’ve fled from the Israeli shelling that has targeted all areas of the Gaza Strip.
 We lived together with the displaced people as one family, sharing with them everything we had.
-I hoped that the war would end without us being harmed, but the war has been ongoing for several months, and I cannot describe the pain caused to me by the Israeli occupation, which will haunt me for the rest of my life.
+I hoped that the war would end without us being harmed, but the war has been ongoing for several months, and I cannot describe the pain caused to me by the Israeli occupation which will haunt me for the rest of my life.

-I requested to see my dear brother Karim to check on him, but when I saw him, I was greatly shocked.
-I couldn't recognize him due to the severity of his injuries.
+I requested to see my dear brother Kareem to check on him, but when I saw him, I was greatly shocked.
+I couldn’t recognize him due to the severity of his injuries.
 His injuries were extensive, resulting in burns and significant disfigurement all over his body.
 The bombing caused burns on his face.
 I was hesitant to hold his hand and greet him, but I was relieved that he was still alive.

 After the bombing intensified in Deir al-Balah, we decided to evacuate to Rafah city.
 We rode a truck in the middle of the night amidst danger and heavy bombing, and we arrived in Rafah city.
 We lived in tents in the Shabura area in Rafah for 13 days.
 During this time, I had a fever and my wounds caused me a lot of pain.
 I suffered from severe infections in my body, and I couldn't find any treatment or pain relief.